turingschool-examples/rack_server/README.md

 #### Save and Open Page

-Oae last thing before we move on: remember that `launchy` gem that I mentioned briefly earlier?
+One last thing before we move on: remember that `launchy` gem that I mentioned briefly earlier?
 It allows us to see our page in the middle of a test.
 Update your test to include the command `save_and_open_page` before the assertions:

 ```
 require './test/test_helper'